-OpenVPN is a protocol which is over 15 years old, and has been in continuous development since its release back on 2001.
-It is used by most VPN services these days.
+OpenVPN is a protocol which is - somewhat surprisingly - over 15 years old.
+It's been in continuous development since its release in 2001, and is used by most consumer VPN services.

 These are the main advantages of OpenVPN:

 - It is open source.
-This means that its code is open to the public, so it has been inspected, vetted and tested by many different people and organisations.
+This means that its code can be viewed by anyone, so it has been inspected, vetted and tested by many different security experts and organisations.

-- It features military-grade, 256-bit encryption and can use multiple different encryption techniques and algorithms.
+- It features military-grade, 256-bit encryption and can use multiple encryption techniques and algorithms.